taenaratae/projectforhands/README.md

 Code used for project.
 Coded using C.

-1. Dijkstra Algorithm
+1. "modified" Dijkstra Algorithm
-2. A* Algorithm
+2. "modified" A* Algorithm
-3. D* Algorithm (failed to implement)
+3. "modified" D* lite Algorithm